swapnilgangopadhyay07-blip/APC-INJECTION/README.md

 But how does a Computer use Virtual Memory to manage / run A PROGRAM

-well a Virtal Memory also need permission to **READ , WRITE AND EXECUTE** an assigned Process .
+well a Virtal Memory also need permission to **READ , WRITE AND EXECUTE** an assigned Process.

 Now each Process has its own private virtual memory that is protected from other processes